 Joint Health & Longevity

-That doesn’t mean that targeted chest training is all style and no substance.
+That doesn’t mean that targeted chest workout is all style and no substance.
 Surprisingly, focusing on the clavicular head of the pecs may improve shoulder health since the muscle does attach to — and thus affects the behavior of — the scapula.
-For long-term joint integrity, even isolation exercises commonly found in bodybuilding programs can be helpful if they properly stretch the tissues (3).

 Finally, all accessory training will have some level of carryover to your main sport or activity, upper chest work included.
 Since the pec minor is so well-stimulated by performing anterior pressing movements on an incline, doing so will likely augment your pressing power overall, helping you push heavier weights overhead in weightlifting, strongman, or CrossFit workouts.

-- Trebs A., Brandenburg J., Pitney W. (2010) An electromyography analysis of 3 muscles surrounding the shoulder joint during the performance of a chest press exercise at several angles.
-Journal of Strength & Conditioning Research 24(7).
+- Trebs, A. A., Brandenburg, J. P., & Pitney, W. A. (2010).
+An electromyography analysis of 3 muscles surrounding the shoulder joint during the performance of a chest press exercise at several angles.
+Journal of strength and conditioning research, 24(7), 1925–1930.